JovianIndustries/oculusuploader/README.md

 # oculusuploader

-Just an interface helper for uploading apks to oculus store using ovr-platform-util
+An interface helper for uploading apks to oculus store using ovr-platform-util command line utility.